You're reading docs for Nextly Alpha. APIs may change between releases.

 VariableDescription

-When switching storage adapters (e.g., from local to S3 for production):
+When switching adapters (e.g. local disk -> S3 for production):

 1. Existing files stay in the old storage.
 New uploads go to the new adapter.